AnggaR96s/Reforestation/README.md

-## Why didn’t the orange win the race?
-It ran out of juice.
+## Whoever invented the knock-knock joke should get a no bell prize.